 To keep track of the current cache state the Cache will hold a reference to each currently existing CacheData instance.
-The reason for this is twofold: In Section 4.1 we decided to keep elements in the cache until forced by memory pressure to remove them.
-Secondly in Section 4.1.2 we decided to reuse one cache entry for multiple consumers.
+The reason for this is twofold: In Section 4.2 we decided to keep elements in the cache until forced by memory pressure to remove them.
+Secondly in Subsection 4.2.2 we decided to reuse one cache entry for multiple consumers.
 The second part requires access to the structure holding this reference to be thread safe when accessing and modifying the cache state in Cache::Access, Cache::Flush and Cache::Clear.
 The latter two both require unique locking, preventing other calls to Cache from making progress while the operation is being processed.
-For Cache::Access the use of locking whether the given address already resides in cache, allowing other Cache::Access-operations to also perform this check.
+For Cache::Access the use of locking depends upon the caches state.
+At first, only a shared lock is acquired for checking whether the given address already resides in cache, allowing other Cache::Access-operations to also perform this check.
 If no entry for the region is present, a unique lock is required as well when adding the newly created entry to cache.

 A map-datastructure was chosen to represent the current cache state with the key being the memory address of the entry and as value the CacheData instance.
 As the caching policy is controlled by the user, one datum may be requested for caching in multiple locations.
 To accommodate this, one map is allocated for each available NUMA-Node of the system.
 This can be exploited to reduce lock contention by separately locking each Node's state instead of utilizing a global lock.
 This ensures that Cache::Access and the implicit Cache::Flush it may cause can not hinder progress of caching operations on other Nodes.
 Both Cache::Clear and a complete Cache::Flush as callable by the user will now iteratively perform their respective task per Node state, also allowing other Node to progress.

 Even with this optimization, in scenarios where the Cache is frequently tasked with flushing and re-caching by multiple threads from the same node, lock contention will negatively impact performance by delaying cache access.
 Due to passive waiting, this impact might be less noticeable when other threads on the system are able to make progress during the wait.